mongodb/specifications/source/crud/bulk-write.md

      *
      * This option is only sent if the caller explicitly provides a value.
      */
-    hint: Optional<(String | Document)>;
+    hint: Optional<Document | String>;
 }
 ```

 Each write model provided to `MongoClient.bulkWrite` in the `models` parameter MUST have a
 corresponding namespace that defines the collection on which the operation should be performed.
-Drivers SHOULD design this pairing in whichever way is most ergonomic for its language.
+Drivers SHOULD design this pairing in whichever way is most idiomatic for its language.
 For
 example, drivers may:

-- Include a required `namespace` field on each `WriteModel` variant.
+- Include a required `namespace` field on each `WriteModel` variant and accept a list of
+  `WriteModel` objects for the `models` parameter.
 - Accept a list of `(Namespace, WriteModel)` tuples for `models`.
 - Define the following pair class: